 Bloggers Helping Bloggers

-For those who are looking for more help with the question, “What is a blog and how does it work,” there is plenty of aid.
+For those who are looking for more help with the question there is plenty of aid.

 Neil Patel is a highly successful blogger who writes mainly about how to create a full-time income stream from blogging.

 There are also many free online resources from web hosts and unattached third parties that you can research for tips on how to begin blogging.